The Complete Guide to Taro Milk Tea and Why It’s So Popular

 - What taro milk tea is and what it’s made of

-- How taro tastes compared to other bubble tea flavors
+- How does taro taste compared to other bubble tea flavors

 - Its calories, benefits, and nutrition facts